 West Virginia's three state-funded medical schools enroll more medical students per capita than any other state in the country.
 Due to its large number of medical student slots, the state typically can offer all qualified West Virginians the opportunity to complete their medical education in the state.
-In the academic year of 2023, 25 percent (200) of the 828 medical students who enrolled in the first-year classes of the state's three medical schools were West Virginia residents.
-(Pages 2-8)
+In the academic year of 2023-2024, 27 percent (237) of the 875 medical students who enrolled in the first-year classes of the state's three medical schools were West Virginia residents.

 In-state tuition at West Virginia medical schools is among the most affordable in the nation.
-In addition to affordability, all three schools continue to well prepare students to succeed as practitioners and report licensure exam passage rates ranging from 95-100 percent for the last five years.
-(Page 9)
+In addition to affordability, all three schools continue to well prepare students to succeed as practitioners and report licensure exam passage rates ranging from 94-100 percent for the last five years.

 Retaining medical school graduates in the state for their residencies is one of the most proven strategies for eventually recruiting them to practice in the state.
 The Commission and the three medical schools all offer programs to incentivize the state's medical students, particularly those students interested in primary care and rural practice, to complete their residency training in West Virginia.
-Among all 2023 medical school graduates in West Virginia, 56 percent (205) chose to do primary care residencies, up from 55 percent last year.
-(Pages 13-17)
+Among all 2024 medical school graduates in West Virginia, 56 percent (61) chose to do primary care residencies in West Virginia.

 In recent years, West Virginia higher education institutions have expanded the number of health professions programs offered.
 West Virginia has experienced growth in social work, pharmacy, public health, occupational therapy, psychology, and physical therapy.
 It is hoped that graduates of these programs will assist in better addressing healthcare needs of the state's rural and underserved communities.
+In this report we are reporting on public dentistry and pharmacy program outcomes for the third time.

-In this report we are reporting on public dentistry and pharmacy program outcomes for the second time.
 The Commission administers three financial aid programs for students in health professions.
 These programs help to keep healthcare practitioners in West Virginia by providing incentives.
 The West Virginia Nursing Scholarship Program provides scholarships to LPNs, RNs, and graduate nursing students in exchange for completing service obligations in West Virginia.
-Since its inception in 1995, the Health Sciences Service Program has had 243 participants complete the service program.
+Since its inception in 1995, the Health Sciences Service Program has had 250 participants complete the service program.
 The Medical Student Loan Program provides needs-based loans each year to the state's medical students.
 Loans are forgiven for service in underserved areas of the state or in shortage specialties.
 The newest program, the Choose WV Practice Program, began in 2019-2020.
-This program provides a tuition waiver to nonresident West Virgina Medical Students who agree to remain in West Virginia to practice in an underserved area of the state.
-(Page 23-24)
+This program provides a tuition waiver to nonresident West Virginia medical students who agree to remain in West Virginia to practice in an underserved area of the state.

 West Virginia medical school graduates select primary care residencies at a rate higher than the national average.
 Many of these graduates remain in-state to practice, however, a maldistribution of primary care physicians persists especially in rural and low-income areas.
 The Commission and the medical schools, through the Rural Health Initiative and other programs, develop innovative models and engage underserved communities to help redistribute the primary care physician workforce.
-(Pages 27-34)